Why Isn’t Logitech Options+ Flow Working on Windows 11?

 The correct steps to set up Logitech Flow:

-1. Download and install Logitech Options: Ensure that you have the latest version of Logitech Options installed on all the computers you want to use with Flow.
+1. Download and install Logitech Options: Make sure you’ve got the latest version of Logitech Options on all the computers you want to use with Flow.

-2. Connect your Logitech devices: Connect your Flow-compatible Logitech mouse and, if applicable, keyboard to the computers.Setting up Logitech Flow in Windows 11
+2. Connect your Logitech devices: Plug in your Flow-compatible Logitech mouse and, if you have one, keyboard to the computers.Setting up Logitech Flow in Windows 11

-3. Enable Flow: Open Logitech Options, navigate to the Flow section, and follow the on-screen instructions to enable Flow.
-You’ll need to confirm that each computer is connected to the same network and that you are logged into a Logitech account.Enable Logitech Options Flow in Windows 11
+3. Enable Flow: Open Logitech Options, head over to the Flow section, and do what the screen tells you to turn Flow on.
+Make sure all your computers are on the same network and you’re logged into your Logitech account.Enable Logitech Options Flow in Windows 11

 Related issue: Logitech Mouse Double Clicking on Single Click